giladghgh/lexical-locuming-locomotive/README.md

 <br/>

 Note that this will **not** fix your spelling, punctuation, or grammar.
 In fact, these will only be made worse if entered wrong.

-The notebook (original file) is somewhat... unpolished, so traverse that with care and read the commenting.